 - The Moon should be near its greatest ecliptic latitude, +5½° or –5½°, further adding to its elongation angle.

-A nearly new Moon is most likely to be seen from a place on Earth where it has roughly the same azimuth as the setting (or rising) Sun, for the Moon is then highest above the observer’s horizon.
+- A nearly new Moon is most likely to be seen from a place on Earth where it has roughly the same azimuth as the setting (or rising) Sun, for the Moon is then highest above the observer’s horizon.

-Those seeking to break a record should get as high above sea level as possible, Schaefer stresses, where the air is less hazy and the sky darker.
+- Those seeking to break a record should get as high above sea level as possible, Schaefer stresses, where the air is less hazy and the sky darker.

 Care to make your own crescent-hunting attempt?
-Whether you are after a record or simply want to enjoy one of nature’s most enchanting spectacles, visit the South African Astronomical Observatory Web site.
+Whether you are after a record or simply want to enjoy one of nature’s most enchanting spectacles, visit the South African Astronomical Observatory website.
 They maintain a large database with links to related sites and free software for exploring visibility circumstances.